-Deep in the birch forests of Eastern Europe, where the mist clings to the ground like the breath of the dead, there lives a creature older than memory itself.
+Deep in the birch forests where the Leshy rules of Eastern Europe, where the mist clings to the ground like the breath of the dead, there lives a creature older than memory itself.
 She has been called a witch, a cannibal, a goddess.
 None of these words are quite right.

 Her name is Baba Yaga.
 And she is the most misunderstood figure in all of Slavic mythology.